 eProtocol is a web-based technology that enables principal investigators, staff, and committee members to prepare, submit, review, and communicate about protocols.
-OBAO uses eProtocol to submit many types of applications.
+OBAO uses eProtocol for application submissions.

 Access the eProtocol system